 Reverend Evans had opened a day school for about 25 students at Norway House soon after he established his mission, with the aim of teaching the children to read both English and their own Indigenous languages.
 However, it was not until 1898 that the Methodist Church requested funds from the federal government to build a boarding school at the location.
-The residence would serve the numerous Aboriginal communities in the region, many of whom did not wish to send their children as far away as Brandon Indian Residential School, in southern Manitoba.
-The Department of Indian Affairs approved funds towards construction of a residence and a per capita grant of $75 to a maximum of 50 students.
+The residence would serve the numerous Indigenous communities in the region, many of whom did not wish to send their children as far away as Brandon Indian Residential School (IRS), in southern Manitoba.
+The Department of Indian Affairs (DIA) approved funds towards construction of a residence and a per capita grant of $75 to a maximum of 50 students.

 The residence opened in the fall of 1900 with a staff of three and took in 56 boarders its first year.
 As part of their vocational training, the boys cut wood, fetched the school’s water from the lake, tended the vegetable garden, and helped in the kitchen and with baking.
 “As they are mostly small, they are really unable to do very heavy work,” wrote the school’s first principal, E.F.
 Hardiman.
 The girls were taught plain and fancy sewing, dressmaking, baking, ironing, and washing.
 They also performed other housework and did all the mending.
 In later years, the boys cared for the school’s cattle and learned some carpentry.